asqwerty666/acenip/neuroass/README.md

 ---
 ![classifier HV vs AGE](classifier_output.png)

+For a better understanding of results, the cortical and subcortical volumes plotted on these plots are corrected by intracranial volume using the residual correction method (for ICV adjusment methods, see https://pubmed.ncbi.nlm.nih.gov/25339897/).

 ## Cite it

 The full metodology is poorly written in english and available in MS Office format at *nplus_method.docx* document.